syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Document.md

 {% endtabs %}

+## Performing incremental update for PDF document

+The Essential PDF supports an incremental update for PDF document.
+The content of a PDF file can be updated incrementally without rewriting the entire file.
+Changes are appended to the end of the file, leaving its original contents intact.
+Disabling the incremental update will rewrite the entire file, which results in a smaller PDF.
+This is illustrated in the following code sample.

+{% tabs %}

+{% highlight c# %}

+//Load the PDF document

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("Input.pdf");

+//Disable the incremental update

+loadedDocument.FileStructure.IncrementalUpdate = false;

+//Set the compression level

+loadedDocument.Compression = PdfCompressionLevel.Best;

+//Save the document

+loadedDocument.Save("Output.pdf");

+//Close the document

+loadedDocument.Close(true);

+{% endhighlight %}

+{% highlight vb.net %}

+'Load the PDF document

+Dim loadedDocument As New PdfLoadedDocument("Input.pdf")

+'Disable the incremental update

+loadedDocument.FileStructure.IncrementalUpdate = False

+'Set the compression level

+loadedDocument.Compression = PdfCompressionLevel.Best

+'Save the document

+loadedDocument.Save("Output.pdf")

+'Close the document

+loadedDocument.Close(True)

+{% endhighlight %}

+{% endtabs %}

 ## Choosing the viewer preferences

 Essential PDF allows you to set various PDF viewer preferences to be used when the generated PDF document is displayed in a PDF reader application.